 “There is no job too large or too small for our company.
 We provide great service because we hire great people.
 Our managers are some of the best in the business and we have been in business for more than 30 years.”

-“The first step in our process is to discover your needs and service expectations and then design a program that will meet your service and budgetary requirements.
+“The first step in our process is to discover your needs and service expectations.
+Afterwards, we then design a program that will meet your service and budgetary requirements.
 We believe that the keys to our long-term, consistent service are sound hiring and training practices, accountability and encouragement from our area managers, and scheduled meetings with you and your team to monitor success.
-Our growth strategy is such that our new grow will not impact service to our existing clients, and we are seeking to work with clients who value longer-term partnerships.”
+Our growth strategy is such that our new growth will not impact service to our existing clients, and we are seeking to work with clients who value longer-term partnerships.”

 Would you show me how you calculated your price?